elohmeier/go-wg-wrapper/README.md

 ```

 Cloud-init script will install wireguard tools and go.
 Please run go / the binary as root since
-it calls `/sbin/ip` and accesses wireguard via netlink.
+it calls `ip` and accesses wireguard via netlink.

 ```bash
 $ go test -cover ./pkg/...